berthubert/simplomon/README.md

 issue [here](https://github.com/berthubert/simplomon/issues) please.

 # Mission statement
 Right now Simplomon is simple and robust.
-History shows it is a struggle to keep a project lean.
+History shows it is a struggle to keep a project lean, but we're going to give it a try.
 Simple to use however does not imply a lack of powerful features.
 But it does mean:

- * Rejecting anything that means it takes more than 5 minutes for a novice to setup simplomon
+ * Rejecting anything that means it takes more than 5 minutes for a novice to benefit from simplomon
  * Keeping the most common usecases available as one-liners
  * Not falling for [premature abstraction](https://mastodon.social/@programming_quotes/112167535911869120) or premature optimization
  * Making sure that any more advanced use of simplomon "grows on you", and does not get in the way of rapidly getting the first benefits